rahul-wadhai2/Kotlin/RealTimeChatFeature/README.md

 ```
 data class ChatMessage(
     val id: String = UUID.randomUUID().toString(), // Unique ID for the message (Firestore Document ID)
-    val clientGeneratedId: String = UUID.randomUUID().toString(), // Client-generated ID for retry safety (not used as Firestore ID)
     val senderId: String = "",       // ID of the user who sent the message (e.g., Firebase Auth UID)
     val senderName: String = "",     // Display name of the sender
     val text: String = "",           // The content of the message